-For instance, it is not uncommon for power users to have 32 GB of RAM or more in their PCs.
-Similarly, many users might use more than one graphics card to speed up their processing tasks.
+For instance, it is not uncommon for power users to have 32 GB of RAM or more on their PCs.
+Similarly, many users might use multiple graphics cards to speed up their processing tasks.

-It would be hard to fit many of these components inside an all-in-one computer.
+It would be hard to fit many components inside an all-in-one computer.

 For all these reasons, desktops with towers offer superior computing performance for the price.
 They may be the only choice users have at the highest performance levels.

 While you can game on an all-in-one computer, it isn’t ideal.
 The cooling falls short too often and is typically way too pricey to purchase a capable enough model.